I Stand For Equality

 One of my clients, a woman who worked on a horse farm and had lost her husband, was sitting at a conference table with the judge, the opposing lawyer, and the wealthiest doctor in the county.
 As the doctor’s lawyer offered some paltry amount in settlement, he told the woman she should take it because she would have nothing if she lost.

-My client looked right at the lawyer and told him she lost everything when she lost her husband and she knew what it was like to be poor, so she was not worried about losing.
+My client looked right at the lawyer and told him she lost everything when she lost her husband and knew what it was like to be poor, so she was not worried about losing.
 As for the doctor, she told the lawyer she was sure the doctor had never known what it is like to be poor, so he is the one who should be afraid of losing.
-The jury awarded more than 10 times what was being offered and the doctor was run out of town.
+The jury awarded more than ten times what was being offered, and the doctor was run out of town.

 Right almost always wins when seated in equal stature with power.
 This is what I believe.
-I stand for Equality.
+I stand for equality.